 You can outsource commenting, and a couple of bloggers will go out and leave comments for you for per-comment fee.

-This is not something I’d pay for, simply because while commenting is a time suck, it’s also my favorite part of blogging.
-Plus, I feel like I’ve built relationships with the bloggers that I frequently comment on, and it would be odd if somebody else was to comment on their blogs on behalf of me.
+This is not something I'd pay for, simply because while commenting is a time suck, it's also my favorite part of blogging.
+Plus, I feel like I've built relationships with the bloggers that I frequently comment on, and it would be odd if somebody else was to comment on their blogs on my behalf.

 However, if you can't comment on the amount of blogs you'd like to, and you want to respond to frequent commenters on your site, outsourcing commenting can be a good way to do it.